ryansoe/tgg-park-csv-gen/README.md

    - Penalties for utilitarian tokens (e.g., toilet, parking, bench, waste).
    - Keep rows with positive total score.
 4. Selection (≤ 3 miles by default)
-   - Sort by score and run a greedy nearest-neighbor: start at the highest score, add the next best nearby (score − distance) while total distance ≤ `--max-miles`, up to `--max-points`.
+   - Sort by score and run a greedy nearest-neighbor: start at the highest score, add the next best nearby using rank = score − (distance_penalty × miles) while total distance ≤ `--max-miles`, up to `--max-points`.
+Default `distance_penalty` is 5.
 Unnamed POIs are excluded from selection.
 5. Export
    - Write selected rows to CSV with the columns listed above.